coryf/elm_game/PITCHME.md

 add 3 (add 1 (2))
 ```

-Notes:
+Note:
-Similar to Elixir syntax, but the argument is added to the end
+Similar to Elixir syntax, but the argument is added to the end because of how
+currying works.

 ---